 - Model type N-Vy-Vz: supports in buckling model: N-Mx-My-Mz

 - Model type N-Vz-My: supports in buckling model: N-Mx-My-Mz

 - Model type N-Vy-Mz: supports in buckling model: N-Mx-My-Mz

-It is assumed that in case of rigid joint, user sets bending moment and the buckling of the short beam segment is not relevant.
-On the other hand, in the case of pinned joint, user sets only normal and shear force and no bending moment but the buckling of the pinned member is relevant so it contributes to the buckling factor.
+It is assumed that in case of rigid joint, user sets the bending moment and the buckling of the short beam segment is not relevant.
+On the other hand, in the case of the pinned joint, user sets only normal and shear force and no bending moment, but the buckling of the pinned member is relevant, so it contributes to the buckling factor.
 See the figure below.
-"Model" shows the model in stress-strain analysis type and "Buckling" shows the model in the buckling analysis.
+"Model" shows the model in the stress-strain analysis type, and "Buckling" shows the model in the buckling analysis.